joschrew/workflow-endpoint-usage-example/readme.md

 This are instructions how to use [the workflow endpoint](https://github.com/OCR-D/core/pull/1083)

-1. clone this repo and start containers for example workflow
+1. Clone this repo and start needed containers (mongoDb, rabbitMq, processing-workers)
 ```
 git clone https://github.com/joschrew/workflow-endpoint-usage-example.git
 cd workflow-endpoint-usage-example